Extras

 - Refresh your Library so it can pick up the new content

-Related Page: Local Files for Trailers and Extras
+Related Page: Local Files for Movie Trailers and Extras

 Related Page: Scanning vs Refreshing a Library